The Pinnacle - Kesh Cairn

 The north end of the flat summit of Kesh Corann is capped by a large ancient limestone cairn.
 Kesh Cairn is known locally as the Pinnacle, no doubt due to the totally magnificent 360 degree views across the plains of Connaught.
 This is the highest cairn in Co.
-Sligo; at 359 metres it is some 30 m higher in altitude then Queen Maeve's Cairn on Knocknarea.
-The cairn was also known as See Finn, Finn's Chair, as Fionn Mac Cumhal used to like to sit here and follow the progress of his hunts.
+Sligo; at 359 metres above sea level is some 30 m higher in altitude then Queen Maeve's Cairn on Knocknarea.
+The cairn was also known as See Finn or Finn's Chair, as according to local folklore, Fionn Mac Cumhal used to like to sit here and follow the progress of his hunts.

 Kesh Cairn is a beautiful example of an unopened, undisturbed neolithic site.
 It is built at the northern end of the mountain, on the highest point of the large flat heather-covered platform, which slopes away gently to the south.

 The cairn is about 27 metres in diameter, with a gentle curved profile; the ring of kerbstones is partially buried beneath the turf.
 The stones are all quarried limestone and the cairn is similar in appearance to those at Carrowkeel nearby.
 There is a section on the east side that looks as though someone was digging in recent times.
 The stone cairn undoubtedly covers a passage and chamber of the Carrowkeel type, and has remained unopened since it was sealed in ancient times.